Enter your postcode to find your nearest store to have a face-to-face chat!

 How does Lifetime Health Cover work?

-To avoid this loading, just take out hospital cover by July 1st following your 31st birthday, which is called your base day.
+To avoid this loading, you can take out hospital cover by July 1st following your 31st birthday, which is called your base day.

 For example, if you wait until 35 to get hospital cover, your loading will be 10%.
 So, a $100 monthly hospital premium would become $110 with the added loading.